magnuskiro/magnuskiro.github.com/terran/covid_19.md

 There are consequences we need to deal with.
 People die all the time, and that's life.
 What we need to deal with it and reduce the collateral damage.
-Collateral being economic, psychological, and othervise.
+Collateral being economic, psychological, and otherwise.

 Government calculates the price of a life.
 How is the calculations then?
 Are the list lives worth the cost for other people?
 How many lost years of life are we talking about?
-For the dying, and the currecntly living which will live shorter?
+For the dying, and the currently living which will live shorter?

 Who actually bears the cost?
 It's close to impossible to say or know for sure.
-I'm afraid it will be the weakes in society.
+I'm afraid it will be the weeks in society.
 Those currently out of a job.
 Those who now struggle to live and make ends meet.
 Those who now loose income potential.
-Loosing those possibilities they might othervise have had.
+Loosing those possibilities they might otherwise have had.

 Anyways, there is nobody to blame.
 Just make the best out of it.
 Having a safety net of the social democracy and it's institutions is a saviour for many.